Baiqi-Li/doc/quality_checking_internal_benchmark.md

 **b) Reason for Modification**
 - Provide a brief explanation of why you're suggesting this change
 - Keep explanations concise but informative

+## 5. Mark "Needs Revision"
+- After identifying a problem and adding a suggestion, please check the **"Needs Revision"** box for that video pair.

 ---